 Encouraging employees to invest in their learning from when they first join a company will establish a high-performance culture.
 An onboarding process that demonstrates the importance of learning and development will provide guidance for employees to pursue a more in-depth understanding of their roles and responsibilities.

 All employees possess an array of talents.
 An effective onboarding process will direct employees on a path that enables them to discover the talents that they had not known that they possessed.
+Using a talent matrix can help assess your employees talents and potential to become a leader.

 A company culture that facilitates the learning and development of employees will certainly maintain a high level of employee retention.
 Top talent will be attracted to the great opportunities the company presents for their own career pathing.